District Heating & Cooling Networks

 The central aim of BEIS is to reduce carbon emissions from heating.
 The thinking was that Combined Heat and Power ("CHP") in heat networks makes fuller use of the energy contained in gas.
 Where gas is used to generate electricity, the heat which is a by-product from generation can be circulated in large insulated metal pipes around a district, instead of being wasted into the air and thus more of the energy in the gas is converted into useful electricity or useful heat.

 However, the surplus heat generated is likely to be wasted in summer and so CHP district heating does not generally yield all the benefits often attributed to it.
 CHP is also based on combustion of carbon compounds which always emits carbon dioxide.
-Combustion also emits nitrogen oxides, sulfur oxides and soot which are a serious risk to health in our cities.
+Combustion also emits oxides of nitrogen, sulfur dioxide and soot which are a serious risk to health in our cities.

 BEIS aims for its £320 million of HNIP funding to stimulate private funding into heat networks: it would prefer funding to come from elsewhere.
 It is also clear that investment in CHP-based District Heating requires large capital investment because of the infrastructure cost of installing large-scale high-temperatures district heating pipes which require substantial insulation.